 A few months ago, our good friend, talented crochet and knit designer Kristin Omdahl, released a fabulous book called The Finer Edge: Crocheted Trims, Motifs, & Borders.
 The book is published by Interweave/F+W Media at a list price of $22.95 for the paperback version.
-The book is currently (5/14/13) available on Amazon for $18.97 for the paperback version and $9.99 for the Kindle edition.
+The book is currently (5/14/13) available on Amazon.

 This book is a combination of crochet patterns (12 garments) and stitch dictionary (40 stitch patterns).
 We’ll address each section separately.